vrugtehagel/stateify/README.md

 <a name="special-methods-is"></a>
 ### `is`

 State variables can be a bit hard to compare because in JavaScript, comparing an object to an object simply checks if the operands point at the same thing in memory.
-This means you can compare a state variable to a primitive such as `'foo'` or `23`, but not to an object, which includes other state variables.
+This means you can compare a state variable to a primitive such as `'foo'` or `23` (because it triggers type coercion), but not to an object, which includes `null` and other state variables.
 For example, `stateify(23) == stateify(23)` returns `false` even though they both represent 23.
 Instead, you can use `.is()`, which compares the state variable it is called on with the argument.
 For example:
 ```js
 const data = stateify({
     rgb: ['230', '191', '00'],